AndyDingo/PerthFurStats_TelegramBot/pfsTelegramBot/docs/readme.txt

 This program is licensed in accordance with the GPL. a copy of the GPL is included with this distribution and may be viewed in the 'docs' directory.
 Please view gpl.txt for more information.

+Uses the Telegram.Bot C# Library by MrRoundRobin.

 +==================================+
-11. CREDITS
+5. CREDITS
 +==================================+

 Project Manager: AndyDingo
 Lead Programmer: AndyDingo

 Thanks to:
-Telegram Bot API -
+Telegram Bot API - Telegram
-TelegramBot C# Library -
+Telegram.Bot C# Library - MrRoundRobin
-TelegramBot C# Example Bot -
+Telegram.Bot C# Example Bot - MrRoundRobin

 EOF